RSCC Policies & Guidelines

 Such expenditures must be of an emergency nature where immediate service is required and access to a state facility is not possible.

-- Major repairs should be approved by the Director of Physical Plant prior to work being performed.
+- Major repairs should be approved by the director of the Physical Plant prior to work being performed.
 Such expenditures are allowable but should be filed for reimbursement separately.

 - Mileage reimbursement rates are provided on the Addendum.
 The authorized mileage allowance includes all operating expenses such as gas, oil, and repairs precluding any separate claim for such items.

-- Employees may use Googlemaps.com to determine point-to-point and/or vicinity mileage.
+- Employees may use reputable websites to determine point-to-point and/or vicinity mileage.

 Commuter Mileage - Procedures for calculating mileage are based on the fact that the State is prohibited from reimbursing employees for normal commuting mileage.

-- If an employee begins or ends a trip at his/her official station, reimbursable mileage will be the mileage from the official station to the destination.
+- If an employee begins or ends a trip at their official station, reimbursable mileage will be the mileage from the official station to the destination.

-- If work is performed by an employee in route to or from his/her official station, reimbursable mileage is computed by deducting the employee’s normal commuting mileage from the actual miles driven.
+- If work is performed by an employee en route to or from his/her official station, reimbursable mileage is computed by deducting the employee’s normal commuting mileage from the actual miles driven.

-- For travel outside of the service area, if an employee begins or ends his/her trip at his/her home without stopping at his/her official station, reimbursable mileage will be the lesser of the mileage from the employee’s home to his/her destination or his/her official station to the destination.
-On weekends and holidays, the employee may typically be reimbursed for actual mileage from his/her home to the destination.
+- If an employee begins or ends a trip at their residence without stopping at their official station, reimbursable mileage will be the lesser of the mileage from the employee’s residence to the destination or their official station destination.
+On weekends and holidays, the employee may typically be reimbursed for actual mileage from their residence to the destination.
+If an employee travels between destinations without returning to their official station or residence, reimbursable mileage is the actual mileage between those destinations.

 - Necessary charges for hotel and airport parking will be allowed.